-To clarify this issue, it is necessary to repeat the interpretation of reflex processes, where the term reflex is not used in the sense as Descartes did it, but according to Anokhin.
+To clarify this issue, it is necessary to repeat the interpretation of reflex processes, where the term reflex is used according to Anokhin.
 Reflexes are events activated by effective stimuli.
 In the course of man's development, reflex arcs, reflex chains, reflex rings and complex reflex systems arise.
-They are closely interconnected through somato-psychic and psychosomatic functions.
+They are closely interconnected through somato-psychic and psycho-somatic functions.
 As to their nature, they can be divided into two groups, viz.

-- a) reflex forms of physiological character, - b) reflex forms of psychological character.
+- a) reflex forms of physiological character; - b) reflex forms of psychological character.